<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 Whether you are facing an organization-wide downsizing or just dealing with routine turnover, making sure that your company data is protected when employees terminate employment is a key part of IT infrastructure management and cybersecurity.

-In this article, I’ll outline a 4-step process designed to help ensure that your IT team is doing all it can to protect your organization and data during job transition.
+In this article, we'll outline a 4-step process designed to help ensure that your IT team is doing all it can to protect your organization and sensitive data during employee transitions.

 Before we get started, let me reassure you that although Kelser provides comprehensive managed IT support services, the intent of this article is not to convince you to work with us.
 We know that might sound strange, but the truth is that we know managed IT isn’t the right solution for every organization.

-Instead of trying to tell you how great we are, we spend our time focusing on providing the technology information you need to make the right IT choices for your organization.
+Instead of trying to tell you how great we are, we spend our time focusing on providing the technology information you need to help you make the right IT choices for your organization.

-We know everyone is not an IT expert and that’s why we write comprehensive articles that provide easy-to-understand information you can use.
+We know everyone is not an IT expert.
+So, we write relevant articles like this that provide easy-to-understand information you can use.

 Why Is It Important To Restrict Access To Data & Systems When Employees Leave?

-Access to data and systems is a privilege reserved for your employees and many companies provide role-based access to ensure that employees have access to the information they need to do their jobs, but not complete access to everything.
+Access to data and IT systems is a privilege reserved for your employees.
+That's why many companies establish role-based access to ensure that employees have access to only the information they need to do their jobs, but not complete access to everything.

 When people stop working for your organization, (no matter the circumstance surrounding their departure,) it’s important to restrict access to company and customer information.